ryan-mcclue/musings/projects/ble-embedded.md

 TODO: is something like SerialStudio necessary for visualisation?
 Could not live stream gnuplot?

-TODO: domestica course on creative coding. css, html graphics also for 2D animations?

-Marketing refers to some MCU work that react to environment as physical computing

-TODO: investigate both AVR github and gists: https://github.com/BobBurns

 CFFI to create a python interface for C for something say like a console session?

-TODO: Perhaps for a machine just targeting embedded development, use WSL to easily use GUI debugger apps?

-TODO: Essentials of putting metadata section in firmware binary, such as version string!
-(particularly so test runners can utilise this information)

 Might see GNSS + INS (inertial navigation system; i.e using IMU as well)

 TODO: amplifiers, e.g. class-D etc. MEMs accelerometers for vibration detection in cars

-TODO: RTC is external to oscillator?

 Analog LED is single colour
 Digital LED allows controlling each colour separately (so, a.k.a e.g addressable APA102 LEDs)